Stability of dark solitons in a bubble Bose-Einstein condensate

 The instability of a dark soliton stripe on a sphere follows a procedure similar to that in flat space.
 However, a sphere has no edges, such that the curvature influences perturbations that would be symmetric in a flat system.
 The most critical difference in a bubble refers to the fragmentation into vortices, as the resulting vortices are not free to move arbitrarily.
 The snake instabilities on a flat plane produce vortex-antivortex pairs that can move apart from each other and eventually are ejected from the high-density region.
 On a sphere, there is no edge to eject vortices as in flat space, with vortex-antivortex pairs remaining trapped on the surface, leading to complex dynamics like vortex-antivortex annihilation or formation of stable stationary patterns.
 The profound topological constraint implies that a single vortex is not allowed on a sphere, as vortices must exist in pairs of opposite circulation whose charges sum to zero.

 Dark solitons in a flat BEC are known to oscillate and decay due to quantum fluctuations or dissipation.
 In quasi-1D traps, dark solitons can be metastable and decay due to transverse instabilities~\cite{1999Burger,2002Muryshev}.
 Using harmonic traps, they were studied in~\cite{2000Busch,2000Feder}, both analytically and computationally, where it was found that the large-amplitude field modulations at a frequency resonant with the energy of a dark soliton give rise to a state with multiple vortices.
 The stability spectrum of the dark soliton contains complex frequencies, which disappear for sufficiently small numbers of atoms or for a large transverse confinement.
 The relationship between these complex modes and the snake instability was investigated numerically by real-time propagation, see also ~\cite{2001Dutton}.
 In ring geometries, dark solitons in BEC systems, introduced in \cite{1994Kivshar}, were further investigated in~\cite{2003Theocharis}.
+Finally, it is also important to note the growing interest in dark-soliton dynamics driven by the application of holographic methods to spherical superfluids, as verified in~\cite{2025Gao,2025Gao-pp}.

 Two-component BECs were considered in~\cite{2001Anderson}, where the dark soliton exists in one of the condensate components and the soliton nodal plane is filled with the second component.
 The filled solitons are stable for hundreds of milliseconds.
 By selectively removing the filling, one can make the soliton more susceptible to dynamical instabilities.
 For a condensate in a spherically symmetric potential, these instabilities cause the dark soliton to decay into stable vortex rings.
-By studying the oscillations and interactions of dark and dark-bright solitons, it was shown in ~\cite{2008Becker} that the stability of solitons can be controlled in BECs, via confinement.
+By studying the oscillations and interactions of dark and dark-bright solitons, it was also shown in ~\cite{2008Becker} that the stability of solitons can be controlled in BECs, via confinement.